About Us

 1972 was an important year because the Union of Congregational Churches and the Presbyterian Church of England and Wales joined to become the UNITED REFORMED CHURCH.

 Congregations continued to grow and a balcony was added in the church in 1983.
-The tin hut, after 57 temporary years, was replaced by a new small hall in 1998 and linked to the other buildings.
-With our new vestibule in 2008 we continue as a strong Christian witness in the centre of Mengham village, serving the community, teaching and preaching the gospel of Christ.
+After 57 temporary years, the tin hut was replaced by a new small hall in 1998 and linked to the other buildings.
+With our new Link (foyer), which was built in 2008, we continue as a strong Christian witness in the centre of Mengham village, serving the community, teaching and preaching the gospel of Christ.